 What type of policy to buy?

-In addition to term and permanent life insurance policies, you can buy final expense policies, some of which do not require a medical exam.
-This is basically whole-life insurance with a low face value of up to only $25,000.
+In addition to term and permanent life insurance policies, you can buy a final expense policy, most of which do not require a medical exam.
+This is a whole-life policy with a face value of $2,000 up to $40,000.
 You have to be able to answer certain medical questions to qualify for these policies.

-If you want a higher face value than $25,000, the choice between term and permanent life insurance is much different than it would be for a younger person.
-When it comes to life insurance for seniors over 80, however, the price difference between term and permanent policies is often negligible.
+If you want a higher face value than $25,000, the choice between term and permanent policies is much different than it would be for a younger person.
+When it comes to seniors over 80, however, the price difference between term and permanent policies is often negligible.

 With a term policy, you don’t get the benefit of coverage for the rest of your life.
-Term life insurance policies for seniors over 80 never have more than 10-year terms.
+Term life insurance policies for seniors over 80 only have a 10 year term.
 So what if you’re fortunate enough to live past the 10 years?
 You’ll have no life insurance and no chance of buying more.